Overview of Utah Taxes

-Residential properties that are the primary residence of the homeowner in Utah receive a property tax exemption of 45%, which means that only 55% of a home’s value is subject to taxation.
-That keeps property taxes on most homeowners quite low.
-Utah’s average effective property tax rate is just 0.68%, 11th lowest in the country.
+Residential properties that are the primary residence of the homeowner in Utah receive a property tax exemption of 45%.
+That means only 55% of a home’s value is subject to taxation.
+That exemption keeps property taxes for most homeowners quite low.
+Utah’s average effective property tax rate is just 0.67%, 10th lowest in the country.
 Read on to learn more about how the property tax system in Utah functions, and to find out about rates across the state.
-If reading about low property taxes has you dreaming of moving to Utah, or if you are considering refinancing a property in the state, our mortgage guide provides homebuying information specific to the Utah housing market.
+If low property taxes sound enticing, or if you are considering refinancing a property in the state, our Utah mortgage guide provides homebuying information specific to the Utah housing market.

 Property taxes in Utah are largely handled at the county level.
-While the state sets certain guidelines and assists counties with administering the property tax, counties are responsible for the appraisal of property and the calculation of tax rates.
+The state sets certain guidelines and assists counties with administering the property tax, but counties are responsible for the appraisal of property and the calculation of tax rates.

 The first step in Utah’s property tax system is the valuation of property.
 By state law, county assessors are required to physical inspect and appraise all property within their county at least once every five years.
 The purpose of this appraisal is to calculate full market value.
 Between appraisals, that market value is adjusted based on sales data and other factors.

 Residential property in Utah receives a 45% property tax exemption.
-Thus, if the market value of your home is $100,000, the taxable value will be just $55,000.
+Thus, if the market value of your home is $100,000, the taxable value is just $55,000.
 Your local tax rates apply to that taxable value.

 Utah Property Tax Rates

-There are over 1,000 different property tax areas in Utah, each with a separate rate.
-These areas are a product of the multiple different levels of government that can levy property taxes, including counties, cities, school districts and water districts can all levy property taxes.
+There are more than 1,000 different property tax areas in Utah, each with a separate rate.
+These areas are a product of the fact that counties, cities, school districts and water districts can all levy property taxes.

-The total of the rate between all the applicable tax authorities is the rate paid by homeowners.
-Rates are expressed as a percentage of taxable value.
+The total of the rate between all the applicable tax authorities is the rate that homeowners pay.
+Utah expressed tax rates as a percentage of taxable value.

 When comparing between counties or states, it is useful to look at the effective rate.
 This is the amount paid annually as a percentage of home value.
 The table below shows median home value, median annual property taxes and the average effective tax rate for every county in Utah.